xwmx/nb/README.md

 #### Notebooks, Tags, and Taxonomy

-`nb` is optimized to work with multiple notebooks, so notebooks are a good way to organize your notes and bookmarks by top-level topic.
+`nb` is optimized to work well with a lot of notebooks, so notebooks are a really good way to organize your notes and bookmarks by top-level topic.

 Tags are searchable across notebooks and can be created ad hoc, making notebooks and tags distinct and complementary organizational systems in `nb`.

 Search for a tag in or across notebooks with
 [`nb search`](#search) / [`nb q`](#search):